 If you don’t make mistakes, there is no way for you to learn, improve and grow and become a better entrepreneur

 “How do I get started?”

 It’s one of the most common questions we get here at Foundr, and for good reason.
-Taking that first step can be so intimidating.
+Whether you’re trying to figure out how to start a SaaS startup, come up with a few winning digital startup ideas or create the next great ecommerce brand, taking that first step can be so intimidating.
 For me, one of the most gratifying things about gathering up this advice—aside from the wide-ranging gold nuggets of wisdom they offered—was hearing from so many that they just had to do it—just take the leap.

 More than a few of them acknowledged it was a little scary, or that they wished they’d started earlier.
 But they ultimately stepped into the fray, and their passions for their projects and willingness to take the risks should be an inspiration to all of us!

 What about you all?
 Any words of wisdom about getting the ball rolling?
-Are you in a position where you’re just about to kick something off?
+Are you in a position where you’re just about to start a startup?
 Let us know below!